 What do you need for a dance competition?
-We are officially in our 5th year of dance competition season and I finally feel like I have a handle on the basic essentials (plus some).
+We are on our 5th year of competition season and I finally feel like I have a handle on the basic essentials for dance (plus some).
 The Houston crew has come a long way since Annabelle’s first competition in 2021 where clear masks were required to perform.
-We arrived at the hotel in full costume, makeup and hair, with nothing but a company jacket.
-This year not only do we have another dancer in tow, but also two giant rolling bags and way more costumes.
+We arrived at the hotel in full costume, makeup and hair, with nothing but a company jacket and tap shoes.
+Four years later, competitions are back to normal chaos and require a lot of packing and prep for not just the dancer, but dance parents too!
+Not only do I have another dancer in tow to each competition, but also two giant rolling bags and way more costumes.

 - Donut Hair Bun Set (donut, hair net, bobby pin and elastic included) OR Hair Bun Helper